Ukraine pleads for weapons as fight looms on eastern front

 “The more weapons we get and the sooner they arrive in Ukraine, the more human lives will be saved," he said.

-The Western alliance is striving to avoid actions that might pull any of its 30 members directly into the war.
-Still, NATO Secretary-General Jens Stoltenberg urged member nations to send Ukraine more weapons, and not just defensive arms.
+While NATO is striving to avoid actions that might draw any of its 30 members into a war with Russia, Secretary-General Jens Stoltenberg urged nations that belong to the Western alliance to send Ukraine more weapons, and not just defensive arms.

 Western countries have provided Ukraine with portable anti-tank and anti-aircraft weapons, but they have been reluctant to supply aircraft, tanks or any equipment that Ukrainian troops would have to be trained to use.

-Asked what more his country was seeking, Kuleba listed planes, land-based missiles, armored vehicles and air defense systems.

 Moscow announced more than a week ago that it planned to concentrate its forces in the east, and they have largely withdrawn from Kyiv and the north.
-Growing numbers of Putin’s troops, along with mercenaries, have been reported moving into the Donbas, where Russia-backed separatists have fought Ukrainian forces for eight years and control two areas.
+Growing numbers of Putin’s troops, along with mercenaries, have been reported moving into the Donbas, where Russia-backed separatists have fought Ukrainian forces for eight years and control some territory.

-Ahead of its Feb.
-24 invasion, Moscow recognized the Luhansk and Donetsk areas as independent states.
-Military analysts have said Putin could be seeking to expand into government-controlled territory.

 The change of Russia's focus brought relief to Chernihiv, a city near Ukraine's northern border with Belarus that was encircled and cut off for weeks,